CharlesRHouston/dysarthria-project/README.md

 ### Description

-Code accompanying masters minor dissertation which investigates different approaches to improving dysarthric speech recognition.
-More specifically, Deep Speech is fine-tuned to the UASpeech dataset.
+Code accompanying masters minor dissertation which investigates different approaches to improving dysarthric speech recognition in a Deep Learning context.
+More specifically, Deep Speech is fine-tuned to the [UASpeech](http://www.isle.illinois.edu/sst/data/UASpeech/) dataset.
 In addition to fine-tuning, layer freezing, data augmentation, and re-initialization are investigated.

 ### Training and fine-tuning using Mozilla Deep Speech

 To train and fine-tune models using Mozilla Deep Speech, the procedure outlined in "steps" folder was adhered to.
 This was based on the [Deep Speech docs](https://deepspeech.readthedocs.io/en/r0.9/TRAINING.html).
-An AWS P2 instance running a Base Deep Learning AMI harnessing a Tesla K80 GPU was used.
+An AWS P2 instance running a Base Deep Learning AMI and harnessing a Tesla K80 GPU was used.

 ### Running inference on the fine-tuned models

 The [source code](https://deepspeech.readthedocs.io/en/r0.9/Python-Examples.html#py-api-example) for running inference using Deep Speech was used as a starting point.
 It was modified to calculate the word error rate (WER) and character error rate (CER) for all examples from the input csv created when fine-tuning to Deep Speech.
 It also stratified results by intelligibility level and speaker.
+This was coded up separately for the control and dysarthric data.

 ### Freezing layers